adamkasztenny/edi-schemas/README.md

 ## Structure
 Under each folder, there will be a JSON file prefixed with `records` which contains the segment definitions.
 The other files contain the definitions for the actual message types.

+## Regenerating the schemas
+Run `make generate`.
+Note that you need Node.js installed and it can only be run on Linux/Unix.